-How to display detailed information of AnqiCMS specific Tag, such as description and Logo, on the front page?
+How to display detailed information of a specific AnqiCMS Tag on the front page, such as description and Logo?

-AnqiCMS as an efficient content management system not only provides rich content publishing and management functions, but also offers great flexibility for the display of front-end pages.In website operation, making reasonable use of tags (Tag) can effectively enhance the organization of content, user experience, and search engine optimization (SEO).When users browse to a specific tag, if the page can directly display detailed information about the tag, such as its description and exclusive Logo, it will undoubtedly greatly enhance the professionalism and attractiveness of the page.
+AnqiCMS as an efficient content management system not only provides rich content publishing and management functions but also offers great flexibility for the display of front-end pages.In website operation, reasonable use of tags (Tag) can effectively enhance the organization of content, user experience, and search engine optimization (SEO).When a user browses to a specific tag, if the page can directly display the detailed information of the tag, such as its description and exclusive Logo, it will undoubtedly greatly enhance the professionalism and attractiveness of the page.

-Next, we will discuss how to flexibly display detailed information of specific tags, such as descriptions and Logos, on the front page of AnqiCMS.
+Next, we will discuss how to flexibly display detailed information of specific tags on the AnqiCMS front page, such as description and Logo.

 The role of the tag in AnqiCMS and the backend settings